Assoc. Director, Interdisciplinary Programs and Outreach, M.S.W., Ph.D.firstname.lastname@example.org

 Diane has published widely in a variety of academic subjects related to diversity, social justice, inclusion, pedagogy, and empowerment, with a focus on interdisciplinarity (including feminist and queer media studies, sociolinguistic and medical anthropology, critical theory), cross-disabilities perspectives, and the Mad Pride movement.
 Between May, 2016 and January, 2018, Diane blogged for the Huffington Post.

 Her first full-length poetry collection, The Golem Verses, was published in June, 2018, by Nine Mile Press in LaFayette, N.Y.
-Diane’s poems also appear in Nine Mile Magazine, Wordgathering, Tammy, Queerly, The South Carolina Review, and elsewhere.
-Her poetry is forthcoming in the Welcome to the Resistance Anthology; creative nonfiction is forthcoming in Stone Canoe.
+Diane’s poems also appear in Nine Mile Literary Magazine, Wordgathering, Tammy, Queerly, The South Carolina Review, and elsewhere.
+Her poetry is forthcoming in the Welcome to the Resistance Anthology; creative nonfiction is published in Stone Canoe.
 Diane’s flash fiction appears in Ordinary Madness (Weasel Press).

-After serving as Guest Editor for Nine Mile Magazine’s Special Double Issue (Fall 2019) on Neurodivergent, Disability, Deaf, Mad, and Crip Poetics, she was appointed Assistant Editor for the magazine.
+After serving as Guest Editor for Nine Mile Literary Magazine’s Special Double Issue (Fall 2019) on Neurodivergent, Disability, Deaf, Mad, and Crip Poetics, she was appointed Assistant Editor for the magazine.
 In 2020, Diane became the Editor-in-Chief of Wordgathering: A Journal of Disability Poetry and Literature, made possible through a partnership between BBI’s Office of Interdisciplinary Programs and Outreach and the phenomenal team at the Syracuse University Libraries.

 Diane teaches undergraduate courses for the Renée Crown University Honors Program.
 She also regularly offers Universal Design for Learning (UDL) workshops via different venues, on- and off-campus, including for the Future Professoriate Program’s Certificate in University Teaching series, hosted by the Graduate School.
 Diane presents and consults on the subjects of disability justice, cultures, identity, and pride; UDL and inclusive pedagogy; accessibility and ableism; and other topics related to oppression and marginalization, in order to advance equity, engagement, and belonging.